SanderMertens/flecs/docs/Manual.md

 char *path = ecs_get_path_w_sep(world, parent, child, "::", "::");
 ```

 Note that the path separator is provided twice, once for the prefix and once for the separator.
-This lets the API correctly handle expressions like `::parent::child::grand_child"`.
+This lets the API correctly handle expressions like `::parent::child::grand_child`.

 ### Scoping
 Applications can set a default scope with the `ecs_set_scope` function, so that all operations are evaluated relative to a scope.
 The scope is set on a stage, which makes it thread safe when executed from within a flecs worker thread.
 This example shows how to set the scope: